 I worked as a psychologist for almost 10 years before I started painting professionally.
-I’m still working as a psychologist, but only once a week with a Family Therapy Centre.

 All my paintings talk about humans and relationships.
 In particular, the paintings in the Psyche series have a clear psychology background.
 It’s my world and I have to show it that way.